36 Hours in Phoenix: 16 Fun Things To Do, See and Eat!

 The breakfasts here are hearty, and I recommend the omelette bursting with mushrooms and cheddar cheese or the fluffy pancakes dripping with maple syrup.

-Tickets cost $29.95.
+Tickets cost from $24.95.
 Check the website before you book to see if they have any special events on, such as the regular flashlight tours.

 After all that walking around, you’ll need more food.
 36 hours in Phoenix doesn’t give you enough time to eat at all the best restaurants in Phoenix, but one you must try is Pizzeria Bianco (623 E Adams St).
 This restaurant has received acclaim for having the best pizza in the entire United States.